danmurf/CI-MathCaptcha/README.md

 1. Copy the `application/libraries/mathcaptcha_library.php` file to `application/libraries/`
 2. Copy the `application/language/english/mathcaptcha_lang.php` to `application/language/english/`
-3. If you would like to use another language other than English you will need to duplicate the language file and add translations the numbers and phrases respectively
+3. If you would like to use another language other than English you will need to duplicate the language file and translate the numbers and phrases respectively
 4. Initialise the math CAPTCHA library and include it in your controller.
 Example below:

 	    public function myform()